 Why Joint Budget Tracking Matters

 Before diving into the how, let's talk about the why.
-Research consistently shows that financial transparency is strongly correlated with relationship satisfaction.
+Before diving into numbers, learn how to have productive money conversations with your partner.
+Many relationship counselors point out that financial transparency is strongly linked to relationship satisfaction.
 When both partners understand where money comes from and where it goes, there's less room for misunderstandings and resentment.

 Joint budget tracking isn't about control.
 It's about: